Your Ad Here

 Propane and Petroleum Fuels

 There was a propane dealer (Canadian Propane) and a fuel dealer (Texaco Canada) in Wawa that were rail served.
-The Canadian Propane spur is listed as out of service by 1986, and removed from the timetable by 1989, while Canadian Propane is still listed into the early 1990s.
+The Texaco spur is listed as out of service by 1986, and removed from the timetable by 1989, while Canadian Propane is still listed into the early 1990s.
 These two companies would have received occasional one-car shipments.

 There were also a couple of fuel and propane dealers at Hearst that were rail-served, but cars for these would have come over CN from Cochrane.